Stephen-Seo/SimpleArchiver/README.md

       Use "-f -" to work on stdout when creating archive or stdin when reading archive
       NOTICE: "-f" is not affected by "-C"!
-    -C <dir> : Change current working directory before archiving/extracting --compressor <full_compress_cmd> : requires --decompressor and cmd must use stdin/stdout --decompressor <full_decompress_cmd> : requires --compressor and cmd must use stdin/stdout Specifying "--decompressor" when extracting overrides archive file's stored decompressor cmd
+    -C <dir> : Change current working directory before archiving/extracting --prefix <prefix> : set prefix for archived/extracted paths ("/" will be appended to the end if missing) --compressor <full_compress_cmd> : requires --decompressor and cmd must use stdin/stdout --decompressor <full_decompress_cmd> : requires --compressor and cmd must use stdin/stdout Specifying "--decompressor" when extracting overrides archive file's stored decompressor cmd